jasonjmcghee/mdxish/examples/naive-gi.md

 _ThreeJS uses `vUv`.
 I believe that first `v` is for [`varying` keyword](https://jameshfisher.com/2017/10/19/glsl-varying/)._

 If you want to add some extra polish you can make it feel a bit smoother / paintier by adding easing.
 Check the source to see how I did it!
 Spoiler: I cheated and did it on the CPU.

-_Also, if you're wondering what that note is...
-For mobile, I ran into all kinds of issues with enabling transparency and drawing with the GPU for this step.
-Let me know if you manage to nail it.
-I ejected and drew directly to the canvas on the CPU side, which is slow at higher resolutions, but works for the canvas sizes we're using.
-But, everything after this step is GPU-driven._

 Whichever engine you're using, be it a game engine, webgl, p5.js, three.js, webgpu, (and most others), there will be a way to say, "draw this rgb value at this location", and then it's just expanding that to a radius, from one point to another - or using SDFs as shown above.